victorjonsson/Pie-Chart-Count-Down/README.md

 the number of seconds left until the time is up.
 You can also override the fall back by defining an object implementing the same functions as the fall back object.
-* **smoothenPieOutline (Boolean)** — Lets the plugin add a transparent SVG circle above the pie chart that will smoothen the edges of pie chart (default is true).
+* **smoothenPieOutline (Boolean)** — Lets the plugin add a transparent SVG circle above the pie chart that will smoothen the edges of the pie chart (default is true).
 * **infinite (Boolean)** — Set this option to true if you want the pie chart spinner to go on forever until you stop it your self by calling an *action* on the element.